NATIONAL CHOP SUEY DAY

 A prime example of culinary mythology. ~ Alan Davidson on the origin of chop suey.

-A tale is told of chop suey’s creation stemming from the Qing Dynasty premier Li Hongzhang’s visit to the United States in 1896.
-According to the story, his chef wanted to create a meal that was suitable for both the Chinese and the American palates.
-It has also been told that Li wandered to a local Chinese restaurant after the hotel kitchen closed, where the chef, embarrassed that he had nothing ready to offer, came up with the new “chop suey” dish using scraps of leftovers.
+One tale stemming from the Quing Dynasty connects to premier Li Hongzhang’s visit in 1896.
+According to the story, his chef wanted to create a meal suitable for both the Chinese and American palates.
+Another version of the story tells that Li wandered to a local Chinese restaurant after the hotel kitchen closed.
+Even though the chef was embarrassed because he had nothing prepared to offer, he made a dish for Li.
+Comprised of leftover scraps, the chef created the new “chop suey” dish.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalChopSueyDay

 Enjoy some chop suey and use #NationalChopSueyDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!